MicrosoftDocs/learn/learn-pr/azure/authenticate-users-node-web-app-use-azure-active-directory-b2c/includes/4-plan-your-node-js-web-app.md

 ## Run a Node express application

-To run a express application, you use the `node` command from the terminal window or Visual Studio Code terminal.
+To run an express application, you use the `node` command from the terminal window or Visual Studio Code terminal.
 For example, to run a file named `index.js`, run `node index.js`.

 When you run your express application, you want the express server to listen to incoming http requests.
 For example, if you want your express server to listen on port `3000`, you need to add the following line to your JavaScript file: